In a really difficult start to the year, we’ve come up with 10 Things to do in the Outdoors,...

 Dorothy Farrer’s Spring Wood

-Nearby Dorothy Farrer’s Spring Wood is a nature reserve made up of three seperate areas of woodland: High Wood, Dorothy Farrer’s Spring Wood and Beddard’s Wood.
+Nearby Dorothy Farrer’s Spring Wood is a nature reserve made up of three separate areas of woodland: High Wood, Dorothy Farrer’s Spring Wood and Beddard’s Wood.
 In spring these woods full of bluebells and bird song in the spring, keep an eye out for the spotted flycatchers and redstarts.
 In the past, the wood was coppiced for bobbins, charcoal and baskets, and is still managed in the same way today but to nurture wildlife.

 The best times to visit are April to June, but catch the trees turning colour from September to November.